iulianroman/ex1-node-login/README.md

 ## For local install (mongodb service should be installed and started locally):
 - Install packages: `npm install`
-- Change out the database configuration in `config/database.js`
+- Edit the  `config/database.js` if you want to change the application port or database host
 - Start the server: `node server.js`
 - Visit in your browser at: `http://localhost:<APPPORT>`

 ## For running as docker container:
-- edit the .env file
+- edit the `.env` file if you want to change the application port
 - Run: `docker-compose up`
 - Visit in your browser at: `http://localhost:<APPPORT>`